deepakkahar007/deepakkahar007/README.md

 ### Hi there 👋
-1. A self taught developer.
+# A Self-Taught Developer

-2. know a lots of programming languages like C,C++, node, Javascript / TypeScript, Python
+I am a skilled developer with a strong foundation in various programming languages and frameworks.
+Through self-directed learning, I have acquired proficiency in C, C++, Node.js, JavaScript, TypeScript, and Python.
+My experience extends to working with popular frameworks such as Node.js/Express, FastAPI, Flask, Django, React, and Next.js.

-3. worked with many frameworks like Node / Express, fastAPI, Flask, Django, React, NextJS
+I am dedicated to continuous professional development and am eager to contribute my skills to challenging projects.

 <!--
 **deepakkahar007/deepakkahar007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.